 Actuarial valuations for funding the System are based upon assumptions regarding future activity in specific risk areas including the rates of investment return and payroll growth, eligibility for the various classes of benefits, and longevity among retired lives.
 These assumptions are adopted by the Board after considering the advice of the actuary and other professionals.
-In our opinion, the assumptions and the methods comply with the requirements of Actuarial Standards of Practice.
-Each actuarial valuation reflects all prior differences between actual and assumed experience in each risk area and adjusts the actuarial contribution rates as needed.
-The April 30, 2022 actuarial valuation reflects the actuarial assumptions and methods included in the experience study covering the five-year period from May 1, 2012 to April 30, 2017, as adopted by the Board based on advice of the actuary, with the exception of the investment return assumption/discount rate.
-The Board's intention has been to decrease the investment return assumption incrementally over time.
-As a result, the assumption has changed from 7.50% in the 2018 valuation to 7.20% in the April 30, 2022 valuation (which was a decrease of 0.05% from the 7.25% assumption in the April 30, 2021 valuation).
-This change to the investment return assumption increased the unfunded actuarial accrued liability by \$8.0 million.
+An experience study covering the five-year period from May 1, 2017 to April 30, 2022 was performed and a new set of actuarial assumptions was adopted by the Board at their June 2023 meeting.
+The changes include a material reduction to the investment return assumption/discount rate that is being phased-in over a five-year period.
+The first reduction from 7.20% to 6.95% is reflected in the April 30, 2023 valuation, with the other assumption changes.
+Additional reductions of 0.10% per year will occur